oahray/bc-24-postit/README.md

   - [PostgreSQL](https://www.postgresql.org/).
   - Other dependencies are listed in the package.json and should be installed with `npm install` on the command line.
   - Environment variables defined in a `.env` file.
 You can find a `.sample.env` file in the repository root to guide you on setting up your `.env` file.

-## API DOCUMENTATION

-The documentation for the Postit API can be found [here.](https://postit-ray.herokuapp.com/api/v1/docs)

 ## HOW TO CONTRIBUTE